 Check Disk or Chkdsk.exe is a built-in Windows utility used to check for errors in the disk media and in the file system.
-If you face problems ranging from blue screens to inability to open or save files or folders, one can run the Check Disk utility.
-Whenever we need to detect and fix file system or disk corruption, we run the built-in Windows Check Disk tool.
+If you face problems ranging from blue screens, to inability to open or save files or folders, one can run the Check Disk utility.
+Whenever we need to detect and fix the file system or disk corruption, we run the built-in Windows Check Disk tool.
 The Check Disk utility or ChkDsk.exe checks file system errors, bad sectors, lost clusters, and so on.
 Check Disk can run automatically, in the case of an abrupt shutdown or if it finds the file system to be ‘dirty’.

-We can say that there are “two versions” of this utility in Windows 7 and Windows Vista.
-One is the basic version which most of us use and the other is the command line version, which has more set of options.
+We can say that there are “two versions” of this utility in Windows 11/10.
+One is the basic version which most of us use and the other is the command-line version, which has more sets of options.
 The basic version of the Check Disk utility can be accessed as follows:

-You may have to schedule the chkdsk at reboot, if the drive to be checked, is in use.
+You may have to schedule the chkdsk at reboot if the drive to be checked, is in use.

-Command Line Check Disk
+Command Line ChkDsk

-And then there is this command line version of chkdsk, which offers you several options, apart from just allowing you to set up regular disk checking using the Task Scheduler.
+And then there is this command-line version of chkdsk, which offers you several options, apart from just allowing you to set up regular disk checking using the Task Scheduler.

 To use the command line check disk version, open a Command Prompt using the ‘Run As Administrator’ option.
 Type chkdsk at the prompt.
 This will run Chkdsk in a Read-Only mode and display the status of the current drive.